 With more than 27 miles of shoreline, you have over 11 square miles to experience your fun and enjoy your time in Green Lake.
 And given that Green Lake is 95% spring fed, you can have a lot of opportunities to take your canoes or kayaks out on the lake and rivers, too!
 Are you more of the adventure type?
 Don’t forget that we are also the deepest in-land lake in Wisconsin – that means great fishing, great swimming, and even more memories!
 Find a local business that rents runabouts, pontoons, kayaks, jet skis, and more!
 Boat Launches on Green Lake Deacon Mills Park Downtown on South Street (#1 on map) This boat launch is the closest located right in downtown Green Lake.
-A wide ramp with direct access to the bay and Deacon Mills Park makes this a popular ramp. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the city Canal St. Launch Downtown on Canal Street (#2 on map above) Plenty of parking and a somewhat “out of the way” location highlight this launch.
+A wide ramp with direct access to the bay and Deacon Mills Park makes this a popular ramp. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the city.
+Fees can be paid at the launch via dropbox, online via the QR code, or at the City Hall office, Monday through Friday.
+Canal St. Launch Downtown on Canal Street (#2 on map above) Plenty of parking and a somewhat “out of the way” location highlight this launch.
 The water is shallow, so it may not be suitable for larger boats.
 You will also need to go under a bridge to access the main lake.
-Pontoon boats will need to lower their biminis. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the city Hattie Sherwood Park Near downtown at the campground (#3 on map above) A small boat launch used primarily by the campground.
+Pontoon boats will need to lower their biminis. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the city.
+Fees can be paid at the launch via dropbox, online via the QR code, or at the City Hall office, Monday through Friday.
+Hattie Sherwood Park Near downtown at the campground (#3 on map above) A small boat launch used primarily by the campground.
 You will need to go under the bridge to access the main lake.
-A great place to launch for bass fishing in the mill pond area. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the city Duering’s Landing On Illinois Avenue (#4 on map above) This launch has no pier but offers direct access to the Inlet area of the lake.
-Free to launch Sunset Park East side of Green Lake on Hwy.
+A great place to launch for bass fishing in the millpond area. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the city.
+Fees can be paid at the launch via dropbox, online via the QR code, or at the City Hall office, Monday through Friday.
+Duering’s Landing On Illinois Avenue (#4 on map above) This launch has no pier but offers direct access to the Inlet area of the lake.
+Free to launch Sunset Park Eastside of Green Lake on Hwy.
 A (#5 on map above) Plenty of parking, sandy bottom and multiple ramps make this the most popular boat launch on the east end of the lake.
-Picnic tables, grassy areas and swimming make this a great spot for all-day visitors to the lake.
-The lake at this end has a sandy bottom and is shallow making for a great place to start water skiers of all ages. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the county Horner’s Landing Spring Grove Road off Hwy.
-A (#6 on map above) A popular access point from southeast end.
-Plenty of parking and a well maintained ramp and pier make this a great landing.
-Fishermen (and women) enjoy the quick access to the lake from Horner’s Landing.
-Free to launch Dodge Memorial Park West end of lake on Cty.
+Picnic tables, grassy areas make this a great spot for all-day visitors to the lake.
+The lake at this end has a sandy bottom and is shallow making for a great place to start water skiers of all ages. $7 daily boat-launch fee via the terminal, debit/credit cards only.
+Seasonal fees are $40, $30 for residents.
+Online forms can be printed out on the county website here.
+Horner’s Landing Spring Grove Road off Hwy.
+A (#6 on map above) A popular access point from the southeast end.
+Plenty of parking and a well-maintained ramp and pier make this a great landing.
+All enjoy quick access to the lake from Horner’s Landing.
+Free to launch Dodge Memorial Park West end of the lake on Cty.
 Trk.
-K (#7 on map above) Dubbed “County Park” by many, this is a popular picnic area, swimming beach and boat launch area.
+K (#7 on map above) Dubbed “County Park” by many, this is a popular picnic area, swimming beach, and boat launch area.
 Featuring multiple ramps and piers and plenty of parking, this area is a popular access point to the west end of the lake. $7 daily boat-launch fee or $40 seasonal pass required [$30 for residents] from the county There are also launches at Spring Lake and Big Twin Lake.
 Both have parking lots and piers.
 Deacon Mills Park, Sunset Park, Illinois Avenue, and Horner’s Landing are popular winter access points for cars and trucks during ice fishing season.
 So what are you waiting for?
 Join the fun that boating on Green Lake has to offer!